NakamotoInstitute/nakamotoinstitute.org/content/library/contract-language.en.md

     then when Condtion(Property) to Grantor Property
 </pre>

-<p>Fee Simple Subject to Executory Limitation.
-Same as Fee Simple Determinable, except the property gets remaindered to a third party instead of revertin to the grantor.</p>
+Fee Simple Subject to Executory Limitation.
+Same as Fee Simple Determinable, except the property gets remaindered to a third party instead of revertin to the grantor.

 <pre>
 feeSimpleSubjectToExecutoryLimitation(Property, Grantee, Condition, Remainderman) =